Ivan Bagramyan: Ukraine

-The 16th Army
+16th Army

 Though he had never led a fighting unit prior to the war, he was given his first command of an army in the Western Front as his superiors, and particularly Marshal Zhukov were impressed with his skills and capabilities as a staff officer.
 Zhukov, with the approval of Stavka, appointed him commander of the 16th Army (2nd formation), (July 1942 – April 1943) replacing its former commander, Konstantin Rokossovsky who had been sent to command the Bryansk Front.
 The 16th Army transferred its troops to the 5th Army, and its command and staff were moved to the second echelon of the Western Front where the Army took up command of part of the 10th Army's troops, and its defensive positions.
 On 11 August, however, German forces mounted a surprise offensive on the southern flank of Western Front, splitting the 61st Army from the 16th Army which was not taking part in the Rzhev-Sychevka Offensive operation.
 The German forces threatened Bagramyan's left flank as he quickly moved his forces to counter their movements and halted them from advancing further on 9 September.

 With the rest of the Eastern Front battles almost entirely focused on Stalingrad and the Germans' attempts to advance into the Caucasus, the 16th Army was not called up to action until February 1943.
 By then, the German 6th Army besieged in Stalingrad had been encircled and surrendered.
 The 16th Army at the time was composed of four divisions and one infantry brigade and in light of the new offensive, Bagramyan's force was given two extra divisions, an infantry brigade, four tank brigades and several artillery regiments.

 Kursk

 As the battle of Stalingrad marked the turning point of the war, German forces reorganized for a new offensive in the summer of 1943 to attack the Soviet held Kursk salient in Russia.
 The German High Command was to deploy veteran units to destroy the salient, including the Ninth Army and the II SS Panzer Corps.
 Stavka, already informed of the impending offensive, called for an advance toward the German defenses positioned near the town of Kozelsk, which would drive south with the help of the armies of the Central Front.
-The forces would then proceed to cut off a 75 mi gap that would effectively surround the Germans and cut if off from reinforcements.
+The forces would then proceed to cut off a 75 mi gap that would effectively surround the Germans and cut it off from reinforcements.
 This was similar to Operation Uranus, where the Soviet Army encircled and trapped the Sixth Army in Stalingrad.